 A survey of different approaches to the study of Buddhism, including textual, anthropological, sociological, historical, and bibliographic.
 Particular attention will be given to contemporary critical studies, appropriate historical and social contextualization of doctrinal claims, and relations between Buddhism and other religions in the modern world.
+Required for Kyōshi certificate.

-SHIN BUDDHIST SERVICES AND CEREMONIES (FE 1810)

-Teaches chanting and ceremonial required for ministerial service in the Jodo Shin Hongwanji-ha tradition.
+SHIN BUDDHIST SERVICES AND CEREMONIES (FE 1810) Teaches chanting and ceremonial required for ministerial service in the Jodo Shin Hongwanji-ha tradition.
 Ministerial aspirants are required to take this course every semester they are enrolled, but only receive credit once.
 Offered every semester.

-Intermediate Courses

-more specialized, background expected, primarily for MA level students
+Intermediate Courses (More specialized, some background expected, primarily for MA level students.)